Ankrutee/Ankrutee.github.io/README.md

-This is an assignment made for the Software Engineering course.
+Software Engineering Assignment by IMT2020034.
-The template is a premade template by Nisar Hussain.
+The template used is given by Nisar Hassan.